SajanaB/weather-app/README.md

 ## Overview
-Weather Worl is an application built with [React](https://reactjs.org/) and [Node.js](https://nodejs.org/en/).
+Weather World is an application built with [React](https://reactjs.org/) and [Node.js](https://nodejs.org/en/).
 The app shows the weather based on the searched city around the world.

 This project is about designing simple weather with app below mentioned features: